Sumit11Rawat/Object-Oriented-Programming/13-c++ Templates/1-Templates Introduction.md

                               int j =3;
                               float m = 2.3;
                               float n = 1.2;
                               cout<<"Addition of i and j is :"<<add(i,j);

-                            output of above code is
-                            Addition of i and j is :5 Addition of m and n is :3.5 cout<<'\n';
+                              cout<<'\n';
                                cout<<"Addition of m and n is :"<<add(m,n);
                               return 0;
                               }

+                              output of above code is
+                              output of above code is
+                            Addition of i and j is :5 Addition of m and n is :3.5

 Class Templates